nitzanwilnai/Cardwheel/README.md

 The game is created using data-oriented design principles, as covered in the book Data-Oriented Design for Games: https://www.manning.com/books/data-oriented-design-for-games

-The SFX and Music are not included in the repo because I don't have the rights to share them.
+The SFX and Music are not included in the repo because I don't have the rights to distribute them.

+## How to run the game

+Pick the vertical scene `MainGameScene V`.

+All the data is in `Assets/Data`.

+When the data is changed, you need to parse the balance through the drop-down menu to get it into the game: `Cardwheel -> Balance -> Parse Local`.

+To make a build, use the drop-down menu `Cardwheel -> Build`.